OsteoporosisSkip to the navigation

 Along with exercise and diet, your doctor will recommend that you not smoke.
 And it's best to limit alcohol to no more than 2 drinks a day for men and no more than 1 drink a day for women.
 For help with quitting smoking, see the topic Quitting Smoking.

-In some cases, your doctor will prescribe medicines such as bisphosphonates or hormones to protect against bone loss.
+In some cases, your doctor will prescribe medicines such as bisphosphonates to protect against bone loss.

 After you have been diagnosed with bone loss, you will need to have regular follow-up tests to monitor the disease.